kowainik/relude/README.md

 in `relude`.
 For detailed documentation of every function together with examples and usage, see [_Haddock documentation_](http://hackage.haskell.org/package/relude).

-## When to use an alternative prelude? [↑](#structure-of-this-tutorial)
+## When to use an alternative prelude [↑](#structure-of-this-tutorial)

 The module with the name `Prelude` is a module imported by default in every Haskell source file of your project.
 If you want to use some data types or functions which are not exposed by `Prelude`, you need to import them, adding necessary libraries to your project dependencies.
-Unlike ordinary libraries, alternative preludes provide different set of available by default functions and data types.
+Unlike ordinary libraries, alternative preludes make a different set of functions and data types available by default.

 Replacing default `Prelude` from `base` has the following _disadvantages_:

-1. Increased threshold entrance: you need to learn a different standard library.
+1. Increased entry threshold: you need to learn a different standard library.
-    + `relude` tries to lower this threshold as much as possible: excellent documentation, no custom abstractions, behavior is changed only for a small subset of functions.
+    + `relude` tries to keep this threshold as low as possible using excellent documentation, no custom abstractions, and changing behavior only for a small subset of functions.
 2. Extra dependencies: adding more libraries to dependencies increases build times and maintenance burden.